morse-simulator/morse/doc/morse/what_new.rst

 Much work has been done in this domain:

 - New human avatar with a much improved behaviour/animation.
-It is controllable from mouse + keyboard or Kinect
+It is controllable from mouse + keyboard or Kinect (experimental)
-- The avatar features an 'manipulation mode' where objects can be picked and dropped, and special objects like drawers and cupboards can be opened.
+- The avatar features a 'manipulation mode' where objects can be picked and dropped, and special objects like drawers and cupboards can be opened.
-- The human avatar can be easily be added via the Builder API (instantiate the 'Human' class)
+- The human avatar can be easily added via the Builder API (instantiate the 'Human' class)

 Previous releases